lambdaclass/concrete/README.md

   tested against compiled output; and stage contracts catch a violation at the first boundary it crosses — so the pipeline stays honest enough to prove against.
-- **The closed world makes the whole program knowable.** No closures, no trait objects, no macros, whole-program monomorphization, and indirect calls that carry value identity (not a name to re-resolve) mean the call graph is completely known at compile time.
-Authority, allocation, and failure facts therefore compose transitively from `main` outward — which is what gives "visible in a report" a path to "proved about the program."
-That last step is the direction of the proof work, not a shipped claim.
+- **The closed world makes whole-program analysis tractable.** No closures, no trait objects, no macros, whole-program monomorphization, and indirect calls that carry value identity (not a name to re-resolve) mean callable values come from a finite set of named functions.
+An indirect target may still be selected at runtime, so a sound call graph must conservatively retain its possible target set.
+That is the shape needed for authority, allocation, and failure facts to compose from `main` outward.
+The composition theorem is the direction of the proof work, not a shipped claim.

-The unifying pattern: **every design choice trades convenience for a property you can see and check — and the refusals compose into a program the compiler can fully know.** That is the language.
+The unifying pattern: **every design choice trades convenience for a property you can see and check—and the refusals keep whole-program uncertainty finite and explicit.** That is the language.

 ## What Concrete Deliberately Rejects